WOPR's graphics in the film aren't quite that good...

 At the time of the movie, the concept of "computer security" was virtually unknown, since most computers weren't connected to anything to begin with.

 Small Role, Big Impact: The missile crewmen played by John Spencer and Michael Madsen.
-It is due to their disagreement during the opening simulation that they decide to replace the missile crews with the WOPR system.
+Their disagreement during the opening simulation is used to help justify the implementation of the WOPR system.

 General Berringer: Mr. McKittrick, after very careful consideration, sir, I've come to the conclusion that your new defense system sucks.